guandalinivitor/deel/README.md

 ## Hey, Vitor here 👨🏼‍💻, who made this test.
-Hope to get an answer from you guys.
-Will be waiting.

 ## Some texts to get in touch about how I solved the questions. 🙏🏼